Amsterdam Airport Schiphol: Rail

 The Nederlandse Spoorwegen (NS), the national Dutch train operator, has a major passenger railway station directly underneath the passenger terminal complex that offers transportation 24 hours a day into the four major cities Amsterdam, Utrecht, The Hague and Rotterdam.
 There are efficient and often direct services to many other cities in the country.
 There are intercity connections to Almere, Lelystad, Amsterdam Centraal, Utrecht Centraal, both The Hague Centraal and The Hague HS, Rotterdam Centraal, Eindhoven Centraal, 's-Hertogenbosch, Leeuwarden, Groningen, Amersfoort Centraal, Apeldoorn, Deventer, Enschede, Arnhem Centraal, Nijmegen and Venlo.

-Schiphol is also a stop for the Eurostar international high-speed train (formerly known as Thalys), connecting the airport directly to Antwerp, Brussels and Paris Gare du Nord, as well as to Bourg St Maurice (winter) and Marseille (summer).
-The Intercity-Brussel (also named the "Beneluxtrein") to Antwerp and Brussels stops at the airport.
+Schiphol is served by international trains to Belgium and France.
+Eurostar provides direct services from Schiphol to Antwerp, Brussels and Paris Gare du Nord.
+Eurocity Direct provides up to 16 daily services via Schiphol between the Netherlands, Antwerp and Brussels.

 Bus

 Amsterdam Airport Schiphol is also easily accessible by bus, as many services call or terminate at the bus station located in front of the terminal building.

-EVA Air provides private bus services from Schiphol to Belgium for its Belgium-based customers.
-The service goes to Saint-Gilles, Brussels (near the Brussels-South (Midi) railway station) and Berchem, Antwerp (near Antwerp-Berchem bus station).
-The service is operated by Reizen Lauwers NV on behalf of EVA Air.